 I have thought often about personality changes and chronic pain.
-I have written about it before in How Chronic Pain Affects Personality.
+I have written about it before in Chronic pain and personality.
 The fact is pain is a significant, constant stressor on us that has to impact certain factors of our personality.
 Immediately I believe we are impacted just in how we cope in how we hide the pain… in the facade we adapt to mask the pain.
 This facade of wellbeing often becomes a part of who we are.
 However, over times there are other changes that can happen.
 I have becomes more isolated for example, since pain certainly when I was working made it difficult to just have the energy and capacity to engage in any extra activities beyond work.
 That led to a rather hermit lifestyle.

 A study looked into some brain changes that could account for some of the personality changes we see in chronic pain conditions.